in Wisconsin, USA

 Wisconsin hospitals - A closer look

-We are only looking at Acute Care and Critical Access Hospitals.
-There is 1 more hospital than the previous year in Wisconsin.
+We are looking at Acute Care and Critical Access Hospitals.
+We are not inlcuding Psychiatric Hospitals, Department of Defense or VA Hospitals.
+There is 1 more hospital in Wisconsin than the previous year.
 Hospitals are rated by CMS on a scale of one to five, five being the highest rating.
-A hospitals rating can improve or decline based on patient surveys and other reported quality measures.
-Note that not all hospitals have a star rating.
+A hospitals rating can become better or worse based on patient surveys and other reported quality measures.
+Note that not all hospitals will have a star rating.

-And how about 3 star rated hospitals in Wisconsin?
-There are 2 more hospitals with a 3 star rating which is higher than the previous year in Wisconsin.
+And how about three star rated hospitals in Wisconsin?
+There are 2 more hospitals with a 3 star rating in Wisconsin than the previous year.

-The number of hospitals with a 2 star rating has remained the same.
-The number of hospitals with a 1 star rating is constant in Wisconsin.
+The number of hospitals with a two star rating is constant.
+The number of hospitals with a 1 star rating is constant at 1.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.